MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-security-governance-and-compliance.md

 - Azure Virtual Desktop encrypts data-at-rest to protect against ‘out of band’ attacks, such as accessing [underlying storage](/azure/security/fundamentals/encryption-atrest#encryption-at-rest-in-microsoft-cloud-services).
 This helps ensure that attackers cannot easily read or modify the data.
 Microsoft’s approach to enabling two layers of encryption for data at rest is:
   - Disk encryption using customer-managed keys.
 You provide your own key for disk encryption.
 You can bring your own keys to your Key Vault (BYOK – Bring Your Own Key), or generate new keys in Azure Key Vault to encrypt the desired resources (including the session hosts disks).
   - Infrastructure encryption using platform-managed keys.
 By default, disks are automatically encrypted at rest using platform-managed encryption keys.
+  - [Encryption at the VM host(Azure server that your VM is allocated to) should be enabled.](/azure/virtual-machines/disk-encryption#encryption-at-host---end-to-end-encryption-for-your-vm-data) The data for the virtual machine's temporary disk and OS/data disk caches are stored on the VM host.
+After enabling encryption at host, all this data is encrypted at rest and flows encrypted to the Storage service, where it is persisted.

 - Deploy Information Protection solution such as [Microsoft Information Protection](/microsoft-365/compliance/information-protection?view=o365-worldwide&preserve-view=true) or third party partner solution.
 This is to ensure sensitive information is stored, processed, and transmitted securely by the organization's technology systems.